-Notice: Sunday 22 March.
-We are rapidly developing guidance and materials for providers to assist in their quick transition to telehealth.
+Notice: We are developing guidance and materials for providers to assist in their quick transition to telehealth.
 This page may be empty or incomplete.
 Our team is hard at work and will be making regular updates.

 The age and specification of the computers you use for your telehealth programme will have an impact on the quality of the session.
 Your computer's ability to encode and decode the video and audio will affect the quality of the video call.
 For example, a lot of intensive processing is required for high-definition pictures.
 Many older computers will be unable to keep up with the power required to optimally process the video.
 The video resolution (detail, measured in pixels), and frame rate (smoothness) then becomes reduced.
 The processor type, speed and RAM are important as well as the camera, microphone and speakers.

 WiFi connection is convenient but will reduce both the throughput and the consistency of your connection.
 There will be a decrease in performance the further you move from the WiFi access point.
 For the best results, a wired network connection should be used where possible.
 See Networking for further information.